Heart transplant costs and insurance information

 - Does my plan cover my transportation and lodging expenses during my transplant care?

-- Does my current insurance require enrollment in Medicare when eligible?
+- Does my current insurance require enrollment in Medicare when I become eligible?

 - Does my insurance follow Medicare Coordination of Benefits guidelines?

-- How will my current coverage change after enrolling in Medicare?
+- How will my current coverage change after I enroll in Medicare?
 Will my plan become a supplemental or secondary plan?

-If your plan is a Medicare supplement, ask questions including:
+If your plan is a Medicare supplement, ask questions such as:

 - Does my plan follow Medicare guidelines?

 - Does my plan cover Medicare Part A and B deductible and coinsurance?

 - Does my plan have a pre-existing or waiting period?
 If so, what is the time frame?